 The difference between French doors and patio doors is mainly the way that they open.
-French doors are a pair of hinged openers which open either inwards or outwards.
-A patio door is a sliding door which slides along a track which makes a sliding patio door perfect for conservatories, openings onto balconies or decks or rooms with limited space because a sliding patio doors slides behind another fixed door within the frame and does not encroach on the rooms space.
+French doors are a pair of hinged openers that open either inwards or outwards.
+A patio door is a sliding door that slides along a track which makes a sliding patio door perfect for conservatories, openings onto balconies or decks or rooms with limited space because sliding patio doors slide behind another fixed door within the frame and do not encroach on the rooms space.

 Best patio doors uPVC or Aluminium?

 Both have their own benefits.
-Aluminium patio doors are lightweight, have a sleeker frame and can span across wider openings and painted in any RAL colour to suit your home. uPVC are cost-effective, low maintenance and hard wearing – Perfect for family homes with lots of traffic.
+Aluminium patio doors are lightweight, have a sleeker frame and can span across wider openings and painted in any RAL colour to suit your home. uPVC is cost-effective, low maintenance and hard-wearing – Perfect for family homes with lots of traffic.
 Because Aluminium frames are thinner and stronger, bigger glass panels are possible, perfect for those wanting to enjoy the scenery.

 How do I protect my patio doors from burglars?

-Modern manufacturing and design means that you do not need to add anything extra to make your windows or doors burglar proof, we only supply goods that offer the best security for our customers.
+Modern manufacturing and design mean that you do not need to add anything extra to make your windows or doors burglar-proof, we only supply goods that offer the best security for our customers.